 As part of our hosting services, database servers are inaccessible from the internet.
 In addition, the stored data is encrypted on the disk.

-Finally, access to the service forces the use of the HTTPS protocol, which encrypts data in transit between the browser and the server.
-Our cloud hosting provider is Google, and you can view their GDPR compliance commitments here: https://www.google.com/intl/fr/cloud/security/gdpr/
+Finally, access to the service forces the use of the HTTPS protocol, which encrypts data in transit between the browser and the server. eXo leverages leading cloud infrastructure providers (OVH and Google) that are certified on industry standard of security compliance labels.
+You can view their GDPR compliance commitments here:

 Privacy by Design